 Cost Of Living

-The cost of living for expatriates in Stockholm as at 1 April 2015 is very high in comparison to other places in the world.
-In Stockholm, the cost of each basket, based on local prices, compared to the international average in USD, is categorized follows: 1) Alcohol (where available) & Tobacco: High 2) Clothing: Very High 3) Communication: Very Low 4) Education: Average 5) Furniture & Appliances: Average 6) Groceries: High 7) Healthcare: Very High 8) Household Accommodation: Very High 9) Miscellaneous: Very High 10) Personal Care: Very High 11) Recreation & Culture: Very High 12) Restaurants Meals Out and Hotels: Very High 13) Transport: Very High Stockholm is for example 19.1% more expensive than Montevideo for groceries, 34.3% more expensive for household costs than Durban, and 57.4% more expensive for transport costs than Athens.
+The cost of living for expatriates in In Stockholm, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Stockholm as at 1 January 2016 is very high in comparison to other places in the world.
+1) Alcohol (where available) & Tobacco: Average 2) Clothing: Very High 3) Communication: Very Low 4) Education: Average 5) Furniture & Appliances: Average 6) Groceries: High 7) Healthcare: High 8) Household Accommodation: High 9) Miscellaneous: Very High 10) Personal Care: Very High 11) Recreation & Culture: Very High 12) Restaurants Meals Out and Hotels: Very High 13) Transport: Very High Stockholm is for example 41% more expensive than Tanzania for groceries, -12.8% cheaper for household costs than Dar es Salaam, and 4.9% more expensive for transport costs than Zanzibar.
+The hardship premium for Stockholm for an expat from Turkey, is for example -20%, i.e. host location (Stockholm) premium of 10% minus home (Turkey) location premium of 30%.
 Stockholm is ranked as a minimal hardship location.
-Hardship (also know as quality of living) refers to the degree of hardship an expatriate and their family are likely to experience in the host location.
-Hardship pay is compensation to encourage people to move, in particular to less desirable locations.
-In determining the amount of hardship premium payable, factors such as economic, political, religious, infrastructure, environment/climate, personal safety, health, education, and transportation factors are considered.
-The hardship premium for Stockholm for an expat from Zurich is for example 0%, i.e. host location (Stockholm) premium of 10% minus home (Zurich) location premium of 10%.
-Xpatulator.com has been created to assist subscribers calculate expatriate pay using the online calculators and extensive database of cost of living and hardship indexes, for 780 international locations.
 Want to know more about cost of living, hardship or expat pay in Stockholm?
 Register subscribe to your home location and Stockholm and run your personalised reports.